DjangoGirls/tutorial/django_templates/README.md

 ![Figure 13.3](images/step3.png)

-Have you noticed that we used a slightly different notation this time `{{ post.title }}` or `{{ post.text }}`.
+Have you noticed that we used a slightly different notation this time `{{ post.title }}` or `{{ post.text }}`?
 We are accessing data in each of the fields defined in our `Post` model.
-Also the `|linebreaks` is piping the posts text through a filter to convert line-breaks into paragraphs.
+Also the `|linebreaks` is piping the posts' text through a filter to convert line-breaks into paragraphs.

 ## One more thing

-It'd be good to see if your website will be still working on Heroku, right?
+It'd be good to see if your website will still be working on Heroku, right?
 Let's try deploying again.
 Open up your console and type this:

     heroku push --app djangogirlsblog